 Do not spot clean or use liquid cleaners (including water) on viscose rugs.
-Viscose rugs needs to be dry cleaned using a professional rug cleaner.
+Viscose rugs need to be dry cleaned using a professional rug cleaner.
 Initial spills should be blotted (be sure not to scrub, as this will damage the pile) immediately with a paper towel or colourless cloth.
 Then arrange a professional rug cleaner for a dry cleaning service as soon as possible.

-We recommend treating spots and spills immediately with warm water and paper towel.
+We recommend treating spots and spills immediately with warm water and a paper towel.
 If the stain persists, contact a professional rug cleaner as soon as possible.
 Do not scrub rugs as it may cause permanent pile damage.

 Sun exposure for extended periods of time may cause fading.
 We recommend regularly rotating your rug to minimise colour change.

 Pop-ups are another completely normal characteristic of flat-woven rugs.
 A pop-up is simply a loose thread.
 Our rugs are all handwoven where a craftsman weaves the yarn back and forth across the loom until they run out of yarn.
 In all carpet and rug weaving, these threads are tucked in as the new piece of yarn is started.
 Basically, a pop-up is when the very end of the yarn works its way loose.
 They should not be considered a fault, or a reason for return.
 Pop-ups can either be left alone, gently cut off, or pushed back into the structure of the rug.